cite-architecture/CitableObject.jl/docs/src/cexutils/relations.md

 ##  Collect relations data implementing a data model

 Like any other citable collection, collections of relation sets can be associated with a data model.
 Use the `relations_for_model` function to collect all relations for relation sets implementing a model.
+In our sample data set, all the relation ssets implementing the "Text on page" model belong to the same citable collection, so the results will be identical to the previous examples.